NCH ASIA PACIFIC launches Disaster Prevention Program to combat extreme weather conditions

 Millions of dollars can be saved if we invest in preventive measures: NCH Disaster Prevention Program will help save the company.

-SINGAPORE, Aug.
-5, 2022 /PRNewswire/ -- NCH ASIA PACIFIC today announced the launch of its new Disaster Prevention Program to prevent material and financial losses from the effects of extreme weather conditions.
+TAIPEI, Aug.
+12, 2022 /PRNewswire/ -- NCH ASIA PACIFIC today announced the launch of its new Disaster Prevention Program to prevent material and financial losses from the effects of extreme weather conditions.

 NCH recognizes that one of our major challenges is losses from property damage brought by the increasingly erratic weather conditions in Asia.
 Also, one of the most damaging calamities is flash flooding brought about by typhoons and cyclones.
 Water damage from vehicles, submerged equipment, area clean-up, and plant shutdowns can run up to the millions.